+The NC is governed by its written terms of reference.
+In accordance with the requirements of the Code, the Chairman of the NC is a Lead Independent Director.
 The NC reviews board succession plans for Directors, makes recommendations to the Board on all nominations for appointments and re-appointments of Directors to the Board.
 In addition, the NC will review, as and when circumstances require, to arrange for training and professional development programs for the Board.
 It also ascertains the independence of Directors and evaluates the Board's performance.
 The NC assesses the independence of Directors, based on the guidelines set out in the Code and any other salient factors.